PHPCompatibility/PHPCompatibilitySymfony/README.md

 ## Changelog

+### 1.1.0 - 2019-08-29

+* Added new `PHPCompatibilitySymfonyPolyfillPHP74` ruleset.
+* Updated the `PHPCompatibilitySymfonyPolyfillPHP73` ruleset to allow for the stub for the `JsonException` class which was added in `polyfill-php73` version `1.11.0`.
+* Composer: The recommended version of the [Composer PHPCS plugin](https://github.com/Dealerdirect/phpcodesniffer-composer-installer/) has been upped to `^0.5.0`.
+* CI: Added early warning system for false positives due to changes in the polyfill libraries themselves.

 ### 1.0.1 - 2018-12-16

 * Prevent false positives when the ruleset is run over the code of the polyfills themselves.